PRESIDENT OF INDIA

 India got its First President (Rajendra Prasad) on 26 Jan 1950 when Constitution of India came into force and Ram Nath Kovind is 14th President of India

-List of All Presidents of India:
+List of All Presidents of India in Chronological order:

 1. Rajendra Prasad